pawel-wzietek/IODevices/README.md

 #### class GPIBDevice_gpib488

 uses the Windows dll library "_gpib488.dll_" provided with Measurement&Computing or Keithley boards and also some older NI boards.
 This dll is usually provided in both 32bit and 64bit versions (with the same name but in different Windows directories).
 The class has been tested with the KUSB-488A board from Keithley.
 I don't have a MCC board but the signatures of all the _gpib488.dll_ functions are exactly the same for both (let me know if there are problems).
-For older NI boards there is an equivalent library named "_NI4882.dll_" that I have tested too, it works in principle but seems a bit flaky with some devices, using Visa is apparently more reliable.
+For older NI boards there is an equivalent library named "_NI4882.dll_" that I have tested too, it works in principle but seems a bit flaky with some devices (using Visa is apparently more reliable here).
 The name of the dll is defined by the string constant `_GPIBDll` so it is easy to change it in the code.
-However, for NI I noticed that many provided GPIB examples for C/C++ programming use rather Visa interface instead of these older dlls so this is probably the way to go if you don't want to use the NINET interface.
+Note that for NI I noticed that many provided GPIB examples for C/C++ programming use rather Visa interface instead of these older dlls so this is probably the way to go if you don't want to use the NINET interface.

 The constructor parameters are the same as for GPIBDevice_NINET.